Misori-simon/restaurant_page/README.md

 ## About the Project

 This project is about building a website using ES6 modules and Webpack to import these modules.
-The entire DOM is populated and manipulated using javascript.
+The entire DOM is populated and manipulated using JavaScript.

 ![screenshot](./images/sc1.png)
 -